 Beebe was one of eight state governors to attend the “U.S. Manufacturing Summit” in Orlando, Fla., that began Thursday (Aug.
 22) and will conclude Friday with a trade show connecting economic development officials from 36 states with about 600 Wal-Mart suppliers and retail vendors.

 The summit is the first high-profile public event held by Wal-Mart following the Jan.
 15, 2013, company pledge to purchase in the next 10 years an additional $50 billion in U.S.-made goods.
 Company officials have said they hope to boost U.S. manufacturing by purchasing more sporting goods, apparel basics, storage products, paper products, textiles, furniture and higher-end appliances.
+(Link here for The City Wire report on the summit’s opening events.)

 Some cynics have said the Wal-Mart effort is pure publicity, with company officials seeking to ride the coattails of a resurgence in U.S. manufacturing.
 There is also concern that the global companies who place facilities in the U.S. will – possibly to appease large retailers – only place a small portion of their overall manufacturing volume in the U.S.